yinyucheng111/docs/content/rancher/v2.x/en/backups/restorations/ha-restoration/_index.md

 cp rancher-cluster.yml rancher-cluster-restore.yml
 ```

+> **Note:** For RKE v0.2.0+ also ensure you copy the `rancher-cluster.rkestate` to match the filename of the `rancher-cluster-restore.yml` copy: `cp rancher-cluster.rkestate rancher-cluster-restore.rkestate`.

-Modify the copy and make the following changes.
+Modify `rancher-cluster-restore.yml` and make the following changes.

 * Remove or comment out entire the `addons:` section.
 The Rancher deployment and supporting configuration is already in the `etcd` database.
 * Change your `nodes:` section to point to the restore nodes.